 These services provide care to our vulnerable Georgians through trauma care that assists us in a devastating medical emergency; neonatal intensive care units helping newborns in very critical moments of their early lives; and caring for those who cannot afford to pay.
 They are also equipping the future doctors with residency education programs for medical students.

 - Access: Expand the delivery of quality healthcare available to all Georgians regardless of their ability to pay.
 Implement funding mechanisms that provide full reimbursement to providers of medical services to all populations.
 Ensure patient access to quality healthcare services by protecting the state's healthcare workforce and organizations from meritless and excessive legal claims.
+Use innovations in technology, such as telemedicine, to increase access to all areas of Georgia.

 - Community Benefits: Recognize the benefits of having community-based organizations that re-invest in their services and facilities in order to keep resources, jobs and quality healthcare in Georgia communities.